Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 Digital experience monitoring (DEM) helps track, understand and optimize your end-user experience, helping uncover everything that could derail a good experience.
 Insights derived from DEM effectively improve site performance, speed up error resolution, and enhance the overall digital customer journey by identifying areas of frustration and struggle.

-We sat down with Andrew Taylor, VP of Product Success at Contentsquare, to learn more about DEM, why it’s important for businesses and what makes Contentsquare’s CS Find & Fix different from other experience monitoring solutions.
+We sat down with Andrew Taylor, VP of Product at Contentsquare, to learn more about DEM, why it’s important for businesses and what makes Contentsquare’s Experience Monitoring different from other solutions.

 A bit about Andrew

-As VP of Product Success, Andrew is responsible for CS Find & Fix, a digital experience monitoring solution that enables business and technical teams to spot issues and slowdowns impacting their customer experience.
+As VP of Product, Andrew is responsible for Experience Monitoring, a digital experience monitoring solution that enables business and technical teams to spot issues and slowdowns impacting their customer experience.

 He’s been at Contentsquare for over five years, first heading up pre-sales for Northern Europe before moving over to product success.